-This homemade chicken noodle soup recipe from scratch is a stand-by in our house when I’m craving something homemade and feel a little ambitious.
+This Clean Eating Crock Pot Chicken Noodle Soup with Chicken Thighs Recipe is extra tasty with the homemade noodles like my grandmother used to make.
+This homemade chicken noodle soup with chicken thighs recipe from scratch is a stand-by in our house when I’m craving something homemade and feel a little ambitious.
 I like to cook the chicken in a crock pot using bone-in chicken thighs, as it makes the best chicken noodle soup….the bones add a lot more flavor and the chicken always ends up so tender.
 It takes more effort than some other recipes but it is worth it!
 It is the homemade noodles that take a little bit of time!
 Having homemade noodles is always more delicious by far than canned chicken noodle soup.
+There is no comparison.
 I absolutely love homemade noodles!

-I like to make this recipe for company and family gatherings because it’s inexpensive, everyone loves it and I usually don’t mind take a little more time than usual for company.
-Sadly enough, a lot of people have never had homemade chicken noodle soup.
+I like to make this recipe for company and family gatherings because it’s inexpensive, everyone loves it and I usually don’t mind taking a little more time than usual for company.
+Sadly enough, a lot of people have never had homemade chicken noodle soup with chicken thighs.
 I’ve also been known to make this on lazy Saturday afternoons when we’re snowed in or all stuck inside with a head cold.
 It’s a very comforting and full of nutrients.

 I love this crock pot chicken noodle soup recipe because the chicken cooks all day and gets really tender and then I make simple noodles.
 It's so comforting and healthy and everyone loves it.